Dear Examiner,

 English language proficiency and “FCL055”, a brief overview

 The purpose of an English Language Proficiency (ELP) test is to ensure that a pilot is competent in the use of the English language in an aviation setting.
-The assessment covers radio communications, oral comprehension, written comprehension, and the ability to express specific requirements (e.g. in the event of an emergency).
+The assessment covers radio communications, oral comprehension, reading comprehension, and the ability to express specific requirements (e.g. in the event of an emergency).

 In Europe (particularly in France), the ELP test is often colloquially referred to as “the FCL055 exam”.
 This is actually a misnomer, as “FCL055” refers to the relevant chapter of the European Flight Crew Licensing (FCL) regulations requiring pilots to demonstrate competence in a language (not necessarily English).